MooKol/unitree_go1/README.md

 ## Citations

+If you use this work or our data in your research, please cite it appropriately.
+The following BibTeX entrie is the most accurate versions available:

 Petropoulakis, P. and Kolani, M R. and Borrmann, A.: CAutonomous operation of a robot dog for point-cloud data acquisition.
 The 32nd EG-ICE International Workshop on Intelligent Computing in Engineering (EG-ICE), 2025

     @inproceedings{GO2:2025:EGICE,